SuperOfficeDocs/superoffice-docs/docs/ui/pagebuilder/config/index.md

 ## Configuration cache

 Caches exist in the database and the application.
-Fragments and data driven config are cached in the database.
+Fragments and data-driven config are cached in the database.
 The post MergeFilter is run on the client.
-Use the magic `?Flush` command to clear the cache both on client and server.
+Use the magic `?Flush` command to clear the cache both on hte client and server.

 <!-- Referenced links -->
-[1]:
+[1]: ..\..\..\Customization%20and%20Deployment\Customization%20and%20Deployment.md
+[2]: system-config-files.md
+[3]: ui-config-files.md

 <!-- Referenced images -->
 [img1]: media/ config-lifecycle.png